E - the type of the elements contained in the Listpublic abstract class ObservableListBase<E> extends AbstractList<E> implements ObservableList<E>

 once.
 That is, no check is made to ensure uniqueness.

-Note that the same actual InvalidationListener
+Note that the same actual InvalidationListener instance may be

-safely registered for different Observables
+safely registered for different Observables.

-stores a strong reference to the listener
+The Observable stores a strong reference to the listener

 which will prevent the listener from being garbage collected and may